 The law in Michigan has changed drastically over the last several years making these cases more difficult to win.

-Although some law firms will not take these cases, the Buckfire Law Firm still accepts many icy condition injury clients.
-We have continued to have great success in winning great settlements for our clients in ice cases.
+Although some lawyers will not take these cases, the Buckfire Law Firm still accepts many icy condition injury clients.
+We continue our great success in winning great settlements for our clients in ice cases.

 Many ice and snow fall injuries occur at apartment complexes or in business parking lots that were not plowed or salted after a storm.

-Many times, the property owner should have salted even before the winter storm to prevent the buildup of ice and snow before the arrival of the storm.
+Many times, the property owner should salt even before the winter storm to prevent the buildup of ice and snow before the arrival of the storm.
 This is especially true in cases involving black ice in which the condition would not be seen upon casual inspection.

-Experts can also testify regarding the effectiveness of salt at the temperatures that existed at the time of the incident.
+Experts can also testify regarding the effectiveness of salt at the temperatures existing at the time of the incident.
 These factors are often the difference between winning and losing your case.

 Are Slip and Fall Cases Hard to Win in Court?